MPiwowarski/csharp-class/README.md

 ## About "C# Basics" Course

 1. We will learn about C# basics from scratch, which allows you to understand how programs work and give you knowledge on how to build your own console applications.

 2. During the meetings I will demo and discuss specific things about .NET CORE platform and C#.
 You will be asked to replicate stuff that I demoed and occasionally you will have to resolve simple tasks that I provide you.

 3. After each class I will give you some homework.
 It's essential to do homework on your own as it will make you closer to feeling and being an individual software developer.
 - I will groom and explain homework from previous lesson at the very beginning of next class.

+ # The very 1st class is planned for 17/01/2023 Tuesday.